HirokiHamaguchi/scipy-issue-about-l-bfgs-b/profiling-and-benchmarking/README.md

 ### 3-1: Setup

 With OpenBLAS, I tested [`unconstrained_two_loop.patch`](https://github.com/HirokiHamaguchi/scipy-issue-about-l-bfgs-b/blob/master/profiling-and-benchmarking/unconstrained_two_loop.patch), a small prototype that replaces the unconstrained part with the standard L-BFGS two-loop recursion when there are no bounds.

+This is only a preliminary experiment, not a patch that I consider ready to propose in a pull request.
+Before pursuing such a change, I would need to understand the current solver's control flow, memory-reset behavior, and numerical behavior more deeply, and then evaluate the change with appropriate tests.

 ### 3-2: Results